MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/explicit-spn-is-missing.md

 ms.custom: sap:Connection issues
 ---

-# Explicit misplaced SPN error
+# Explicit misplaced SPN issue

-This article helps you to resolve issues related to the explicit misplaced SPN.
+This article helps you to resolve issues that might arise because of the explicit misplaced SPN.

 ## Symptoms

 If the SPN you specify in the connection string exists on a service account that's not used by SQL Server, you will receive an SSPI Context error message.

-You might see the following error message when the SPN is not registered properly.
+You might see the following error message when the SPN isn't registered properly.

 > SQL Server cannot authenticate using Kerberos because the Service Principal Name (SPN) is missing, misplaced, or duplicated.